Back Pain Doctor Questions and Answers

 While you do not need a referral to make an appointment with an orthopedic doctor, you may require a referral to receive coverage from your insurance provider.
 With that in mind, it is a good idea to check in with your insurance provider directly to find out if they require a referral from your primary care physician to an orthopedic doctor before they cover orthopedic treatment.

 If you would like to schedule an appointment with one of our back pain doctors at OmniSpine Pain Management, we welcome you to do so through our website or by calling us!
-We have three clinics located in Desoto, Frisco, and Mesquite, Texas.
+You can find our clinics in Desoto, Mesquite, and Frisco Texas.
+We serve patients from Mesquite TX, Frisco TX, Desoto TX, Dallas TX, Plano TX, Garland TX, Forney TX, Cedar Hill TX, and Denton TX.